HomeSpan/HomeSpan/docs/Pixels.md

 ### Resource Usage

 The **Pixel** class relies on the ESP32's RMT peripheral to create the precise pulse trains required to control single-wire addressable RGB LEDs.
-Since each instantiation of **Pixel** consumes an RMT channel, the number of **Pixel** objects you can instantiate (each controlling a separate multi-pixel RGB LED device attached to a specific pin) is limited to the number of RMT available as follows: ESP32 - 8 instances; ESP32-S2 - 4 instances; ESP32-C3 and ESP32-C6 - 2 instances.
+Since each instantiation of **Pixel** consumes an RMT channel, the number of **Pixel** objects you can instantiate (each controlling a separate multi-pixel RGB LED device attached to a specific pin) is limited to the number of RMT channels available as follows:

+* ESP32 - 8 channels;
+* ESP32-S2 - 4 channels;
+* ESP32-C3 - 2 channels;
+* ESP32-C6 - 2 channel;

+Note the **RFControl** class also uses the ESP32's RMT peripheral so any instances of **RFControl** will consume RMT channels as well (for example, on an ESP32-C3 you could create two Pixels, two RFControls, or one Pixel and one RFControl).

 ### Troubleshooting Tips